gdv/foundationsCS/docs/2017-project.md

 1. It is better to use [GitHub](https://www.github.com) for developing the project.
 It is not mandatory, though.
 1. The project *must* be a jupyter notebook.
-1. There is *no restriction* on the libraries that can be used.
+1. There is *no restriction* on the libraries that can be used, nor on the Python version.